 Your rich friends could be making a painful trade-off you can’t see.

-Most people want to broadcast their positive qualities to others.
-You only see the best aspects of other people’s lives.
-Comparing elements of your own life to the highlight reels of others can spark jealousy.
-Recognize that you’re only seeing a few pieces of a much larger picture.
+The truth is, most people only broadcast the best aspects of their lives.
+Comparing elements of your own life to the highlight reels of others can result in feelings of inadequacy and jealousy.
+It's important to recognize that you’re only seeing a few pieces of a much larger picture.
 The reality is that all nice things have a cost.
 An outwardly extravagant person could be drowning in debt or spending down to their last penny every month.
 They might be a slave to their paycheck, working a miserable, demanding job that they must keep to pay the bills.
 They might spend a lot of time away from home and use gifts to themselves or family members to make up for it.
 The money could be coming from affluent parents who hold it over their head and guilt them into doing things they don't want to do.
 The point is, a frivolous life isn’t always a comfortable one.
 You can’t have big, shiny things without paying for it somehow—the cost being time, energy, relationships, or an uphill battle against debt.
 These are real, painful costs that you don’t want in your life.

-Just because someone spends a lot of money, doesn't necessarily mean they're rich.
+You also have to realize that just because someone spends a lot of money doesn't necessarily mean they're rich.
 Even the lowest-income families spend 40% on luxuries they don't need.
 People make spur-of-the-moment purchases on big ticket items all the time.

 Many “rich people” steal from their future to satisfy the now.